janekb04/emscripten-test/README.md

 A small example of how to write a single C++ that can run both natively and in a web browser.
 Using [CMake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) it can be compiled using GCC, Clang or MSVC to a native executable or using [Emscripten](https://emscripten.org/) to [WebAssembly](https://emscripten.org/docs/compiling/WebAssembly.html#webassembly) to run in a web browser.
 It supports not only bare C++, but also OpenGL, which it can translate to WebGL.
 The supported OpenGL subset is OpenGL 4.3 as it is compatible with OpenGL ES 3.0 on which WebGL 2.0 is based.

 The repository gets automatically built using a Github Action and gets deployed to Github Pages.
-The build page is available [here](https://janekb04.github.io/emscripten-test/).
+The built page is available [here](https://janekb04.github.io/emscripten-test/).